Vespula vulgaris: Dance-like wing movement of queen

-Defensive behaviors
+Defensive behaviours

 Only wasps leaving the nest notice a disturbance and defend or fight off an intruder.
 The ones returning to the nest do not detect any disturbance and try to enter the nest.
 The workers that detect danger show a certain gesture – they rise onto the tips of their tarsi, put forward their heads, turn down their abdomens and constantly vibrate their wings in high frequencies and short beats.
-This behavior signals other workers to fly to the entrance of the nest and defend.
+This behaviour signals other workers to fly to the entrance of the nest and defend.
 However, if the nest is disturbed enough times, the workers stop defending the nest and instead grow tolerant to such attacks.
 However, when they detect life-threatening level of danger, the Vespula vulgaris workers will vigorously defend their nest.
 Unlike honey bees, which die after stinging, Vespula vulgaris can sting multiple times.
-This makes its sting viable for personal defense when away from the colony, and the common wasp is therefore more apt to sting.
-However, it will usually not sting without being provoked by sudden movement or other violent behavior.
+This makes its sting viable for personal defence when away from the colony, and the common wasp is therefore more apt to sting.
+However, it will usually not sting without being provoked by sudden movement or other violent behaviour.

-Research indicates the wasps use odor to identify and attack rival wasps from other colonies, and nest odor frequently changes.
+Research indicates the wasps use odour to identify and attack rival wasps from other colonies, and nest odour frequently changes.
 Vespula vulgaris wasps have been observed aggressively competing with honey bees for the honeydew secreted by the scale insect Ultracoelostoma brittini in New Zealand's South Island black beech forests.

-Over-wintering behaviors
+Over-wintering behaviours

 After mating, the queen overwinters in a hole or other sheltered location, sometimes in buildings.
 Wasp nests are not reused from one year to the next, but in rare instances wasps have been seen to re-nest in the footprint of a removed nest or even begin building a new nest within an old nest.
 In the mild climate of New Zealand and Australia, a few of the colonies may survive the winter, although this is much more common with the German wasp.

+Facial recognition

+The species has been shown to be capable of recognizing human faces, a similar capacity as has been demonstrated for honey bees.